bitrise-io/devcenter/_articles/en/getting-started/connecting-apple-dev-account.md

 3. Scroll down to the **Connected Apple Developer Portal Account** section.
 4. Select the account for the app to use.
 Note that the **Session based authentication (deprecated)** dropdown displays the connected Apple Developer accounts belonging to the app owner and other team members with admin authority.

-The **iOS Auto Provision with Apple ID** step is now set to connect to the Apple Developer account assigned to the app during your build.
+The **iOS Auto Provision with Apple ID** Step is now set to connect to the Apple Developer account assigned to the app during your build.

 ## Fastlane Step